 Western New York has the second largest growth of craft breweries at 181%, with the addition of 29 new craft breweries.
 Western New York has also seen significant growth in the craft distillery category, increasing 325% over five years.

-Additionally, to increase cross marketing and collaboration within the industry, Governor Cuomo signed legislation in 2016 allowing farm wineries, breweries and cideries to sell any other NYS labeled product by the glass at their manufacturing facility or branch store, with farm distilleries obtaining this privilege in 2017.
+Additionally, to increase cross marketing and collaboration within the industry, Former Governor Cuomo signed legislation in 2016 allowing farm wineries, breweries and cideries to sell any other NYS labeled product by the glass at their manufacturing facility or branch store, with farm distilleries obtaining this privilege in 2017.
 Under prior law, farm manufacturers were limited to selling only products they produced by the glass.
 The number of craft beverage producers has increased in every region of the state since the signing of the Craft New York Act.
 New York State now ranks in the top five in the U.S. for its number of craft beverage producers in every category.
 The state ranks first in total number of cideries, second in both total number of breweries and total number of distilleries and fourth in the country for the total number of wineries.